karthikindia/spreed-bigbluebutton/README.md

 # Nextcloud Talk using Big Blue Button

-This is a fork to use [Big Blue Button](https://bigbluebutton.org/) as the video / audio conferencing server instead of Nextcloud's PHP-based signalling engine (or their paid cloud signaling servers)
+This is a fork to use [Big Blue Button](https://bigbluebutton.org/) as the video / audio conferencing server instead of Nextcloud's PHP-based signalling engine (or the NextCloud paid cloud signaling servers)

 ## Rationale for the fork